⚑ Key Takeaways

 What are donut magnets in disc levitation experiments?

 Donut magnets (ring magnets) are torus-shaped permanent magnets with a hole through the center.
-Placed around the outer edge of levitating disc stacks with opposing polarity, they create a magnetic "fence" that contributes to spin and stability through brief repulsive interactions with each passing edge magnet.
+In Papa Bale's experiments, they're placed around the outer edge of levitating disc stacks with opposing polarity (all pushing), creating a magnetic 'fence' that contributes to spin and stability.
+Related terms: donut magnets outside poles.

 Why place donut magnets on the outside poles?